Eligibility Determination Training for Refugee Services Providers

 Basic Level 1 - Online Courses

-*Use the link above for a word document explaining the required specs and applications needed to experience the training modules.
+Overview and Requirements - Explains the required specs and applications needed to experience the training modules.

-Instructor-led Training Courses
+Level II Instructor-Led Training Courses

 Training topics include: